rockthejvm/rockthejvm-site/src/content/articles/lenses-prisms-and-optics-in-scala.md

 This seems complicated at first, but it clears a lot of boilerplate, for several reasons:

-- the prism's apply method acts as a "smart constructor" which can instances of Circle for us
+- The prism's apply method acts as a "smart constructor" which can instances of Circle for us
-- we can safely inspect any shape's radius even if it's not a Circle - this saves us the need to repeat the earlier pattern matching
+- We can safely inspect any shape's radius even if it's not a Circle - this saves us the need to repeat the earlier pattern matching

 Both of the above can be used at any point inside our application, without the need to type-check or pattern match every time.